-Berkshire may, from time to time, compensate persons for client referrals.
-Persons introducing new client accounts to Berkshire may receive a portion of the advisory fee generated by the account for a period which varies on a case-by-case basis.
-Berkshire is aware of the special considerations set forth in Rule 206(4)-3 of the Investment Advisers Act of 1940, as amended, and as such, all referral arrangements will be conducted in accordance with the applicable rules and regulations.
-Under SEC Rule 206(4)-3, a solicitor referral arrangement between the investment adviser and third-party (non-employee) solicitor must be in writing and includes provisions related to the scope of the solicitor's activities; a covenant by the solicitor to perform such activities consistent with instructions of the investment adviser and in compliance with the Investment Advisers Act of 1940 and associated rules; and a covenant by the solicitor to provide the client with a copy of the investment adviser's Form ADV Part 2a separate written solicitor disclosure.
+Berkshire compensates certain persons for client referrals.
+Certain persons introducing new client accounts to Berkshire receive a portion of the advisory fee generated by the account for a period which varies on a case-by-case basis.
+Berkshire is aware of the special considerations set forth in Rule 206(4)-1 of the Investment Advisers Act of 1940, as amended, and as such, all referral arrangements will be conducted in accordance with the applicable rules and regulations.
+Under SEC Rule 206(4)-1, a solicitor referral arrangement between the investment adviser and third-party (non-employee) solicitor must be in writing and includes provisions related to the scope of the solicitor's activities; a covenant by the solicitor to perform such activities consistent with instructions of the investment adviser and in compliance with the Investment Advisers Act of 1940 and associated rules; and a covenant by the solicitor to provide the client with a copy of the investment adviser's Form ADV Part 2a separate written solicitor disclosure.